TanmayaChaudhary/CppND-Route-Planning-Project/README.md

 <img src="map.png" width="600" height="450" />

 ## Cloning
+For the starter code you can follow below instruction. <br/>
 When cloning this project, be sure to use the `--recurse-submodules` flag.
 Using HTTPS:
 ```
 git clone https://github.com/udacity/CppND-Route-Planning-Project.git --recurse-submodules